Greshnickl/PAD-GhostHunters/README.md

 - Shop Service & Inventory Service (to validate items used in the lobby).
 - Ghost AI Service (to get lobby info for ghost behavior).

-### Trade-offs:
-- **Pros:** Implemented in **Python (FastAPI/Flask)** for fast development, clear API design, and large ecosystem of libraries.
-Python’s async support (in FastAPI) allows concurrent session handling efficiently.
-- **Cons:** Slower raw performance compared to Go or Node.js, so scaling for millions of concurrent users may require horizontal scaling (more containers/instances).

 ---